 Vitamin C is an antioxidant found in food and is necessary for collagen formation, an essential component of skin, bones, gums, and cartilage.1-4 Vitamin C also helps regenerate vitamin E into its antioxidant form providing further protection against damage.1,3

-Fruits and vegetables supply about 90 percent of the vitamin C in the diets of the general population.3 Oranges and 100% orange juice are one of the richest sources of vitamin C.8 Grapefruit juice, kale, kiwi, and cauliflower also have significant amounts of vitamin C.
+Fruits and vegetables supply about 90 percent of the vitamin C in the diets of the general population.3 Oranges and 100% orange juice are one of the richest dietary sources of vitamin C8 and citrus juices are one of the most cost-effective ways to get vitamin C in the diet.16 Grapefruit juice, kale, kiwi, and cauliflower also have significant amounts of vitamin C.

-An 8-ounce glass of 100% orange juice is an excellent source of vitamin C, containing 90-140% of the recommended Daily Value.*
+Between 1999 and 2018, vitamin C consumption dropped by 23 percent on average and this was largely driven by a 48 percent decline in 100% fruit juice consumption over that same time period.15 An 8-ounce glass of 100% orange juice is an excellent source of vitamin C, containing more than 100% of the recommended Daily Value.*

 Citrus juices, such as Florida OJ, are reported to be the largest contributor of vitamin C in the diet.9